jnunyez/synchronization/README.md

 ## Telecom Boundary Clock Provisioning <a name="stsconfigBCprov"></a>

+Now we proceed to configure the baremetal worker node `du3-ldc1` as Telecom Bounday clock (T-BC).

 ### Label Boundary Clock Node

 Add a node label `sts.silicom.com/config=bc-1` in the worker node with a Silicom Time Sync card.
 In our case our baremetal worker node name is `du3-ldc1`: